 Tambo del Inka

-Enjoy all the goodness of the Sacred Valley from one spectacular place.
-This 5-star Luxury Collection Resort from Libertador features deluxe rooms and luxurious suites among the blooming riverside gardens, emerald lagoons, and the imposing Andes.
+Stay at a Sacred Valley luxury hotel and enjoy all the goodness of the Sacred Valley from one spectacular place.
+Tambo del Inka is a 5-star Luxury Collection Resort from Libertador features deluxe rooms and luxurious suites among the blooming riverside gardens, emerald lagoons, and the imposing Andes.
 Also, Kallpa Spa offers a variety of services with rejuvenating Inca ingredients.

 Farm to Table Meal